designmynight/designmynight-developers/README.md

 ## Deployment

-To deploy your changes, merge them into the master branch.
+To deploy your changes, merge them into the production branch.

 When changes are merged to master, Travis will run the deploy part of the .travis.yml config file.
 This will: